A Better Living Home Care Sacramento

 A Caregiver is a person who provides personal care assistance to individuals who cannot perform them without assistance or significant effort.
 They assist with activities of daily living and instrumental activities of daily living, as well as providing comforting companionship, health and safety monitoring.

 Very few individuals actually have a need for a “Nurse” when they looking for in-home care and assistance.
 A nurse is needed only when there are medical services to be provided.
 A nurse may be either a Registered Nurse (RN), or a Licensed Vocational Nurse (LVN) and provides medical services under the direction of a physician.
-Should a nurse be required and non-medical home care is needed, a caregiver is obtained from a non-medical home care agency, and nursing services may be obtained through a medical home healthcare agency or hospice care agency.
+Should a nurse be required and non-medical home care is needed, a caregiver is obtained from a non-medical home care agency, and nursing services may be obtained through a medical home healthcare agency, hospice care agency, or private duty nurse agency.
 Nursing services may be paid by health insurance, or Medicare, however they do not cover the cost of a nurse providing non-medical care.

-We have a large caregiver provider registry with hundreds of caregivers who have a variety of skills, training and experience.
+We have a large caregiver provider registry of caregivers who have a variety of skills, training and experience.
 Many of our caregivers are certified nursing assistants, or certified home health aides with extensive training and experience in acute environments.
-Others are personal care attendants, and companion/homemakers with significant caregiving experience and training to care for seniors living with the effects of Alzheimer’s, dementia, strokes, Parkinson’s disease, MS, cancer, end-of-life care, heart disease, cardiovascular disease, and many more conditions.
+Others are home care aides, personal care attendants, and companion/homemakers with significant caregiving experience and capabilities to care for seniors living with the effects of Alzheimer’s, dementia, strokes, Parkinson’s disease, MS, cancer, end-of-life care, heart disease, cardiovascular disease, and many more conditions.
 Please see “What is a Caregiver” on this page for more information.

 We start the process when we receive a call about our services.
 Our knowledgeable staff begins gathering information and determining each client’s needs and preferences immediately on the telephone.
-Then, we’ll arrange an assessment, which is an onsite meeting where we get to know each client and continue to gather information to further clarify the needs and preferences.
-Using that information, we’ll identify a highly compatible caregiver based on their experience, skills, personality, and location from our large professional caregiver provider panel.
-Of course, we back our caregiver selection with our Compatibility Guarantee.
-If you don’t feel our caregiver selection is satisfactory, upon your request, we’ll provide another caregiver within 48 hours.
+Then, we’ll arrange a free home care consultation, which is an onsite meeting where we get to know each client and continue to gather information to further clarify your caregiver requirements.
+Using that information, we’ll identify a highly compatible caregiver based on their experience, skills, and location from our large professional caregiver registry.
+Of course, we back our caregiver referral with our Compatibility Guarantee.
+If you don’t feel a referral is satisfactory, upon your request, we’ll work to quickly and efficiently to provide another caregiver better suited to you.

 We are happy to arrange personal, or telephone interviews as is most practical, depending on the client, the timeframe, and caregiver availability.
 If you want to interview several caregivers, we’ll arrange it and you can decide who is the best fit.

-Often our clients need caregiver services around the clock.
 Sometimes they need assistance at night or just feel safer knowing someone is there ready to help in an emergency.
 Live In care is just like it sounds.
 A caregiver is provided a private room and board by the client, and lives in the home with the client on the days they work.
 They sleep at night, and are available to help as needed.
 Generally, a Live-In caregiver should be able to get at least 5 hours of uninterrupted sleep, and works 8 hours intermittently throughout the day, taking breaks as they require.
-Fees for Live Ins are usually a flat fee per day (per diem), rather than by the hour.
-Ultimately, you and the caregiver determine the exact role and responsibilities.
+Recent California and federal legislation have virtually eliminated the “Live-In” caregiver category.
+However, a single caregiver may provide up to 24 hours of care coverage by working a 24 hour, or even a 16 hour shift in some cases.
+Usually, agencies provide two caregivers working alternating 12 hour shifts, or three caregivers to work in 8 hour shifts.

 That’s no problem.
-There is no minimum number of days per week, or month required, and we provide caregivers for as little as 2 hours per visit up to 24 hours, or on a Live-In basis.
-Once a caregiver is provided, you and the caregiver may establish a schedule that best meets your needs, even if it is less than 2 hours.
+Our agency has a required minimum number of 4 hours per visit, but no minimum hours per week.
+Caregivers may work for as few as 4 hours per visit up to 24 hours.
+Once a caregiver is referred, you and the caregiver may establish a schedule that best meets your needs.

 Absolutely.
-We do not dictate care schedules, and encourage clients and their families to develop a schedule that fits their need for in-home assistance within their available resources.
+We do not dictate care schedules, and encourage clients and their families to develop a schedule that fits their need for in-home assistance as they see fit within their available resources.
 Clients and their families are free to develop a schedule that best meets their needs with caregivers.

 To develop a deep, rewarding care relationship, and avoid turnover; a care schedule that is consistent fosters a long term caring relationship.
-Keep your expectations reasonable, and try avoid situations that increase the possibility of turnover, such as canceling at the last minute, frequently changing the schedule, and unreasonable schedules like seven days a week without ever granting a day off.
+Keep your expectations reasonable, and avoid situations that increase the possibility of turnover, such as canceling at the last minute, frequently changing the schedule, and unreasonable schedules like seven days a week, or not granting a day off.

 If you ever need a temporary or permanent replacement for a caregiver, we’ll be happy to provide another caregiver to you.
 We understand that sometimes things change, or occasionally it might not be the best fit.
-We’ll talk to you about your changing needs and preferences, and provide a new caregiver within 2 business days.
-That is our Caregiver Compatibility Guarantee.
+We’ll talk to you about your requirements, and work too quickly and efficiently provide a caregiver that better suits you.

-Our expertise is providing individuals and their families with experienced, qualified, highly compatible caregivers in a manner that results in a solid, long term caregiving relationship that enhances our clients lives and independence.
-We offer:
+Our expertise is providing individuals and their families with experienced, qualified, highly compatible caregivers in a manner that results in a solid, long term caregiving relationship that enhances our client’s lives and independence.
+The services our agency provides:

 • Information on elder care issues and knowledge of local resources.

-• Provide knowledgeable assistance with Long Term Care Insurance benefit applications, and we are happy to directly bill insurers.
+• Provide knowledgeable assistance with Long Term Care Insurance benefit applications, and submitting claim information.

-Cognitive Impairment If an individual has dementia, memory impairment, or is disoriented to the degree that they pose a risk to themselves or others, they need in home care assistance.
+If an individual has dementia, memory impairment, or is disoriented to the degree that they pose a risk to themselves or others, they need in home care assistance.
 When a spouse, family, or friend is unable to be onsite, they need the assistance of an in home caregiver.
 Many families have trouble believing their loved one needs assistance if the cognitive impairment appears to be mild, and they are otherwise in excellent physical condition.
-Cognitive impairment often leads to: malnutrition; dehydration can occur quickly with devastating effects; medication overdoses or not taking vital medications; infections form poor hygiene; unreported changes in health status.
-If there is an emergency, such as a fire or a fall would they know what to do?
+Cognitive impairment often leads to: malnutrition; dehydration can occur quickly with devastating effects; medication overdoses or not taking vital medications; infections from poor hygiene; and unreported changes in health status.
+If there is an emergency, such as a fire or a fall would your loved one know what to do?

 Most of our caregivers are referred from other caregiver’s with whom we have worked.
 Each caregiver desiring to offer their services through our agency is: